-Curing live rock in a separate curing setup is the best way to handle it before placing it into a new saltwater system.
+Curing live rock in a separate curing setup is the best way to handle it before placing it into a new saltwater aquarium.
 Unfortunately, this is not always practical for everyone, as you may not have the extra room or equipment to do so.
 If the only container you have to work with to cure live rock in is the tank you are setting up as your main aquarium, here is a simple way to cure it inside the aquarium, preferably before you add substrate and start aquascaping the rocks.

 What You Need